menglulul/RecommenderSystem/README.md

 # RecommenderSystem

-This is the implementation of a recommender system based on User-Based Collaborative Filtering with respect of tag and time.
+This is the implementation of a recommender system based on User-Based Collaborative Filtering with respect to tag and time information.

 Usage: